Skip to main content

 Announcements

-• Get out of default with Fresh Start.
+• Fresh Start program to get out of default will end on September 30, 2024.
 Fresh Start is a one-time temporary program from the U.S. Department of Education that offers special benefits for borrowers with defaulted federal student loans.
-Learn how you can sign up for Fresh Start in 10 minutes or less.
+Learn how you can get out of default with Fresh Start in 10 minutes or less.

 Common terms